Published On: January 30, 2026

 The uncomfortable truth: hybrid work is still being improvised

-Many leaders talk about hybrid work like it's "solved."
-But real employee behaviour tells a different story.
-Microsoft's Work Trend Index research has repeatedly shown that modern work is overloaded with communication and fragmented attention, which Microsoft calls digital debt.
+A lot of leaders talk about hybrid work like it's "solved."
+Unfortunately, real employee behaviour data disagrees.
+According to Microsoft's Work Trend Index, the research repeatedly says that modern work is overflowing with communication and breaking up focus time to fragmented attention windows.
+This situation is what Microsoft calls digital debt.

 • 68% of people said they don't have enough uninterrupted focus time

-• Across Microsoft 365 apps, the average employee spent 57% of their time communicating (meetings/email/chat) and 43% creating
+• Across Microsoft 365 apps, the average employee spent 57% of their time communicating (through channels including meetings, email, and chat) and 43% creating

 Then in 2025, Microsoft described the "infinite workday," showing how work starts early, extends late, and is packed with interruptions.